L1nked2/dough/crawler/README.md

-# How to execute crawler
+# How to execute main.py

 (1) install python version 3.9.0
   : preferred to use `pyenv` for python & python package version controls.